 Severance.
-Under specified covered transactions involving a change in control (as defined in each NEO's Amended Employment Agreement and Second Amended Employment Agreement), an NEO may be entitled to receive certain severance payments and benefits as discussed above under "- Employment Agreements."
-The provisions related to severance payments and benefits are identical in the Amended Employment Agreements and the Second Amended Employment Agreements.
-In addition, under the Amended Employment Agreements and the Second Amended Employment Agreements, if an NEO's employment is terminated as a result of death or disability, without cause or for good reason (as defined in the NEO's Amended Employment Agreement and Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO will immediately vest in full and become exercisable and free from forfeiture or repurchase, as applicable, as of the effective date of any such event of employment termination.
-If the NEO's employment Agreement and Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO will be forfeited immediately as of the effective of date of any such event of employment termination.
-See "- Employment Agreements" and "Potential Payments Upon Change in Control or Termination of Employment" for additional information.
+Under specified covered transactions involving a change in control (as defined in the NEO's Second Amended Employment Agreement), an NEO may be entitled to receive certain severance payments and benefits as discussed above under "Employment Agreements."
+In addition, under the Second Amended Employment Agreements, if an NEO's employment is terminated as a result of death or disability, or without cause or for good reason (as defined in the NEO's Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO will immediately vest in full and become exercisable and free from forfeiture or repurchase, as applicable, as of the effective date of any such event of employment termination.
+If the NEO's Second Amended Employment for any other reason, including for cause (as defined in the NEO's Second Amended Employment Agreement), any unvested portion of any equity awards held by the NEO will be forfeited immediately as of the effective of date of any such event of employment termination.
+See "Employment Agreements" and "Potential Payments Upon Change in Control or Termination of Employment" for additional information.